Last Updated on February 21, 2022 by Grow with Bovees

-So you’ve finally got round to that landscaping project in your yard and now you have to decide whether to use something traditional like wood chippings or to go with the trendier new alternative of rocks instead of mulch.
+So you’ve finally got round to that landscaping project in your yard, and now you have to decide whether to use something traditional like wood chippings or to go with the trendier new alternative of rock vs mulch.

 So, organic mulch vs rock?

 It can be tricky to decide which is the most cost-effective and better looking for your garden project.

 - 5 Using Rocks for Your Landscaping Project